 Different types of solar panels have varying costs

-The manufacturing processes differ between monocrystalline, polycrystalline, and thin-film; as such, each type of panel comes with a different price tag.
+The manufacturing processes differ between monocrystalline, polycrystalline, and thin-film; as a result, each type of panel comes with a different price tag.

-Of all types of solar panels, monocrystalline panels are likely to be the most expensive option.
+Of all the solar panel types, monocrystalline panels are likely to be the most expensive option.
 This is largely due to the manufacturing process – because the solar cells are made from a single silicon crystal, manufacturers have to absorb the costs of creating these crystals.
 This process, known as the Czochralski process, is energy-intensive and results in wasted silicon (that can later be used to manufacture polycrystalline solar cells).

 Polycrystalline solar panels: middle of the road